Do Graviton instances lower costs for Spark on EMR on AWS?

 For a little background information, AWS built their own processors which promise to be a “major leap” in performance.
 Specifically for Spark on EMR, AWS published a report that claimed Graviton can help reduce costs up to 30% and speed up performance up to 15%.
 These are fantastic results, and who doesn’t love a company that builds their own hardware.

-As an independent company, here at Sync, we of course always want to verify AWS’s claims on the performance of Graviton instances.
+As an independent company, we always want to verify AWS’s claims on the performance of Graviton instances.
 So in this blog post we run several experiments with the TPC-DS benchmark with various driver and worker count configurations on several different instance classes to see for ourselves how these instances stack up.

 The Experiment